jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 I checked in with my teammate to make sure he would still recommend the bike after riding his for a while (an enthusiastic affirmative), and then I placed the order through their website.

-Stephen personally got in touch with me about the order right away.with an expected shipping date in the first week of June (order was placed mid-May).
+Stephen personally got in touch with me about the order right away and gave me an expected shipping date in the first week of June (order was placed mid-May).
 We also exchanged several emails regarding my plans to build up the bike.
 (Rodeo Labs will do complete, custom build-outs for you, too, but I planned to do the build myself using parts from my current bike.)
 After confirming that my plans made sense, it was time to wait for the frameset to show up.
 My hope was to have the build completed in time to use the bike for the Oregon Trail Gravel Grinder towards the end of June.

 Unfortunately, the frame ended up shipping behind schedule as they had a whole batch hung up waiting for the painting process to be completed.
 Stephen and I exchanged several more emails as